-Developed at the beginning of the twentieth century, traditional Jazz, also known as Dixieland, was a groundbreaking genre that originated from the African American communities living in New Orleans.
+Developed at the beginning of the 20th century, traditional Jazz, also known as Dixieland, was a groundbreaking genre that originated from the African American communities living in New Orleans.
 Jazz’s early days began with Papa Jack Laine’s musical formation, which included hundreds of city musicians from diverse ethnic groups and social statuses.
 Following his formation came the emergence of artists like Buddy Bolden and Bunk Johnson, as well as members of the Original Dixieland Jazz Band, who were all instrumental in forming the world-famous genre we know and love today.

-Rhythm and Blues, or R&B, is a music genre that took root in the 1940s during World War II.
-It took the dynamic music of the “Jazz Age” and incorporated traditional blues and various African American mainstream acts of the time.
-This musical genre, which now owns national global hits, became a cultural phenomenon with ground-breaking records by artists like Fats Domino, Lloyd Price, Smiley Lewis, Professor Longhair, Irma Thomas, and Frankie Ford.
-The genre turned a new direction and developed new qualities with 1970s artists like Dr. John and the Neville Brothers, and today, the style that contributed to the development of rock & roll is kept alive by artists like New Orleans rap star Lil Wayne.
+Rhythm and Blues, or R&B, is a New Orleans music genre that took root in the 1940s during World War II.
+It took the dynamic music of the Jazz Age and incorporated traditional blues and various African-American mainstream acts of the time.
+It soon became a cultural phenomenon with groundbreaking records by artists such as Fats Domino, Lloyd Price, Smiley Lewis, Professor Longhair, Irma Thomas and Frankie Ford.
+The genre turned a new direction and developed new qualities with 1970s artists like Dr John and the Neville Brothers, and today, the style that contributed to the development of rock & roll is kept alive by artists including New Orleans rap star Lil Wayne.

-Zydeco, a music genre created by Southwest Louisiana’s Black Creole community (a group of people of mixed African, Afro-Caribbean, Native American and European descent), was birthed at Saturday-night gatherings, where families and friends gathered to dance around a room pulsing with accordion-driven beats.
+Zydeco, a New Orleans music genre created by Southwest Louisiana’s Black Creole community (a group of people of mixed African, Afro-Caribbean, Native American and European descent), was birthed at Saturday-night gatherings, where families and friends gathered to dance around a room pulsing with accordion-driven beats.
 Originally from Opelousas, Louisiana, this cross-fertilization of musical styles served as a way for rural southerners to express the hardships of everyday life in the South with grace, style and artistry.
 While early Zydeco masters date back to artists like Clifton Chenier (often hailed as the “King of Zydeco”), other influential voices include Grammy Award winners Rockin’ Sidney Simien, Buckwheat Zydeco, and Rockin’ Dopsie, as well as Goldman Thibodeaux, Beau Jocque, and Rosie Ledet.

-A music genre defined by a tempo ranging from 95 to 105 beats per minute, heavy brass band beats, and Mardi Gras Indian call-and-response routines, Bounce is a southern roots manifestation of Louisiana’s hip-hop history.
-The relatively young genre that sprung from the efforts of rappers and DJs working in small nightclubs and block parties in the 80s brought New Orleans’ own brand of hip-hop to life.
+A music genre defined by a tempo ranging from 95 to 105 beats per minute, heavy brass band beats and Mardi Gras Indian call-and-response routines, Bounce is a southern roots manifestation of Louisiana’s hip-hop history.
+The relatively young genre that sprung from the efforts of rappers and DJs working in small nightclubs and block parties in the 1980s brought New Orleans’ own brand of hip-hop to life.
 It has since gone on to become one of NOLA’s most exciting and influential musical trends.
-Bounce came to dominate the groove scene during the early 1990s with records like Juvenile’s “Do the Jubilee All,” and has been carried to present day by rappers like Big Freedia, Sissy Nobby, and Vockah Redu.
+Bounce came to dominate the groove scene during the early 1990s with records like Juvenile’s Do the Jubilee All, and has been carried to the present day by rappers like Big Freedia, Sissy Nobby and Vockah Redu.